The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

 As we have seen, the ISUP was a place for teaching, not specifically devoted to mathematics.
 But in Borel's mind, probability and mathematical physics also needed a place to develop.
-That is why, thanks to the Rockefeller Foundation and the Baron of Rotschild, in 1928, Borel managed to found an Institute dedicaced to probabilities and mathematical physics, the \textit{Institut Henri Poincar\'e} (Henri Poincar\'e Institute), in short the IHP.
+That is why, thanks to the Rockefeller Foundation and Baron E. de Rothschild, in 1928, Borel managed to found an Institute dedicated to probability and mathematical physics, the \textit{Institut Henri Poincar\'e} (Henri Poincar\'e Institute), in short the IHP.
 The purpose assigned to the Institute was in the first place to facilitate exchanges and meetings between specialists of these domains.

-After the First World War, the Rockefeller Foundation, through its organization devolved to this kind of funding, the International Education Board, offered credits to develop or even save scientific institutions in Europe threatened by the consequences of the war, both for the victors and the (former) enemy.
+After the Great War, the Rockefeller Foundation offered credits - both for the victors and the (former) enemy - to develop scientific institutions in Europe through the International Education Board, its organization devoted to this kind of funding.
+This action not only helped developing new institutions but also saved scientific institutions threatened by the consequences of the war.
 The foundation paid in particular special attention to the countries where there was a strong cultural academic tradition such as Germany where it originated G\"ottingen Institute for Physics.
-It also contributed to the development of the Institute for theoretical physics in Copenhagen (see \cite{Colasse2002}).
-Siegmund-Schultze in his detailed study of the Rockfeller foundation \cite{Siegmund-Schultze2001} gives details about the creation of the IHP.
+It also contributed to the development of the Institute for Theoretical Physics in Copenhagen (see \cite{Colasse2002}).
+Siegmund-Schultze, in his detailed study of the Rockfeller foundation \cite{Siegmund-Schultze2001}, gives details about the creation of the IHP.
 It is interesting to observe that Borel had direct personal discussions on the subject with Augustus Trowbridge the head of the International Education Board in Paris.

-In his inaugural speech, on 17 November 1928, Borel presented a slightly nationalistic picture of the French origins of probabilities.
+In his inaugural speech, on 17 November 1928, Borel presented a slightly nationalistic picture of the French origins of probability theory.